onconova/onconova/pop-docs/docs/guide/security/audit-trail.md

 - The timestamp of the export.
 - The user who initiated the export.
 - A list of datapoints or cases included in the export.
-- Other metadata requuired to recreate the exported dataset
+- Other metadata required to recreate the exported dataset

-This ensures traceability of how and when sensitive data leaves the system — a key requirement for most clinical research data governance frameworks.
+This ensures traceability of how and when sensitive data leaves the system, a key requirement for most clinical research data governance frameworks.

 ### Public Audit Trail Access